na-stewart/sanic-security/README.md

     return response
 ```

-* Login

-If retrieving credentials via the basic authorization header is undesirable, account and password attempt can be
-directly passed into login method.
+If this isn't desired, you can pass an account and password attempt directly into login instead.

 * Fulfill Second Factor